Content Fragment Models

 • Drag a required data type to the required location for a field:

-• Once a field has been added to the model, the right panel will show the Properties that can be defined for that particular data type.
+• Once a field has been added to the model, the right panel shows the Properties that can be defined for that particular data type.
 Here you can define what is required for that field.

 • Many properties are self-explanatory, for additional details see Properties.

-• Typing a Field Label will auto-complete the Property Name - if empty, and it can be manually updated afterwards.
+• Typing a Field Label auto-completes the Property Name - if empty, and it can be manually updated afterwards.

 CAUTION

-When manually updating the property Property Name for a data type, note that names must contain only A-Z, a-z, 0-9 and underscore “_” as special character.
+When manually updating the property Property Name for a data type, names must contain only A-Z, a-z, 0-9 and underscore “_” as special character.

-If models created in earlier versions of AEM contain illegal characters, please remove or update those characters.
+If models created in earlier versions of AEM contain illegal characters, remove or update those characters.

 For example: